ENGLISH

 conditions.
 A substantial number of non-violent prisoners

-Judges in Ohio and possible elsewhere have deliberately
+in Ohio and possibly elsewhere have deliberately incarcerated

-incarcerated mentally ill offenders because there are no
+mentally ill offenders because there are no adequate government

-adequate government treatment programs outside of prisons for
+treatment programs outside of prisons for treatment of their

-treatment of their illnesses.
-Unfortunately, many of the
+illnesses.
+Unfortunately, many of the mentally ill offenders

 Many states now spend substantially more for their prisons than